EarthEngineering/EarthEngineering.github.io/_posts/2020-04-20-hello-facetop.md

 In the same way that Desktop computing represented a serious leap forward compaired to mainframe and micro computing&mdash;Facetop computing represents as large of a paradigm shift as desktop and mobile computing.

-Wearing smart-masks presents the opportunity to engage with information, data and computation which is unique and personal in unique way.
+Wearing smart-masks presents the opportunity to engage with information, data and computation which is uniquely personal.
 We belive that Facetop computing is a HUGE leap forward and we're honored to help the industry get a foothold.

 ![Facetop logo](/assets/facetop_logo.jpg)